The Sovereign Protocol | Field Deployment in Bafut, Cameroon

 First Global Platform

-These students had never spoken to the world.
-Now they have.
-The World's Mayor Experience podcast gave them their first mic.
+These students had never spoken to the world through a global media platform.
+The World's Mayor Experience gave them a microphone.

-Princess Abumbi Prudence and Joshua T. Berglan with a COTECC student who built an app on an outdated cell phone — launching on the App Store April 2026
+Princess Abumbi Prudence and Joshua T. Berglan with a COTECC student who built an app on an outdated phone

-He Built an App.
-On a Broken Phone.
-Launching April 2026.
+He Built an App on a Broken Phone

 Raw Talent

-A student drew this portrait of me in a matter of minutes — freehand, from observation.
-No supplies, no formal training.
-Just raw, God-given ability waiting for tools.
+A student drew this portrait by hand in minutes.
+No formal supplies.
+No studio.
+Just talent waiting for tools.

 Damaged COTECC workshop that needs repair